JorgePe/EV3-Pybricks-Messaging/README.md

 ### HCI commands

 The HCI standard implements several commands.
-These are grouped in Opcode Groups and each Opcode Group has a set of Opcode Commands.
+Those are grouped in Opcode Groups and each Opcode Group has a set of Opcode Commands.
 So a command have two parts or
 fields: a OGF and a OCF.